Composition Electronic MusicThe study

 Year 2

 In the second team, you maintain your broad perspective, yet also start zooming in on your own future position within the professional field.
-You do this by selecting two of the seven focus areas within the course.
+You do this by selecting two of the seven focus areas within the programme.
 You focus on these areas in two blocks, each consisting of projects, task groups and theory classes.
 Both the theory and the practice are meant to teach you how to make your own creative productions, in the way that appeals to you personally.

 Year 3